Tag Archives: Airlines

 Medical

 Check your health insurance before hitting the road.
 Many travelers assume that their health insurance will cover them for any medical service, but this is not the case.
-Many health plans today are based on in-network- only coverage.
-Does your plan only cover illness and accidents that occur domestically?
+Many health plans today are based on in-network coverage only.
+Does your plan only cover illnesses and accidents that occur domestically?

 Accidents & Evacuation

 There is no telling when an accident (physically or geographically) can occur.
-With accidents and evacuation insurance, you can receive the quick medical attention you need in the event of a national or life-threatening emergency and evacuation back to your homeland.
+With accident and evacuation insurance, you can receive the quick medical attention you need in the event of a life-threatening emergency and evacuation back to your homeland.

-Trip Insurance — protects you from financial loss due to trip related issues
+Trip Insurance — protects you from financial loss due to trip-related issues

 Trip insurance protects purchases.
 This type of insurance usually protects travelers against financial losses due to unexpected situations that might include trip cancellation, interruption, or delay; missed flight connections; or lost baggage.
 Financial losses typically are transportation costs, hotel costs, etc. Get your trip insurance when you book your flight, don’t wait, if you have to cancel your trip then the money you’ve already paid will be covered according to the terms of the policy you select.